 The function, erf, was the integral of the Gaussian distribution.
-The function, f(q), was a phenomenological correction function to modify the Gaussian to the Landau distribution.
+The function, f(q), is a phenomenological correction function to modify the Gaussian to the Landau distribution.
 The fitting parameters expressed the median (p1), the width (p2), the saturation (p3), and the skew (p4).

-The median charges were shown as a function of bias voltages in Figure 7.
+The median charges are shown as a function of bias voltages in Figure 7.
 A number of corrections were involved to reach this figure: (1) The median charges of each LBIC chips were scaled so that the average of the medians in the "strip region" at the bias voltages of 450, 475, and 500 V to be 3.5 fC.
-This was to correct the non-uniform radiation-damage within a detector, and also correct the imperfect calibration of the amplifier responses.
-The definition of the "strip region" will be given in the section D; (2) The bias voltages were corrected for the leakage current to give the bias voltages applied to the silicon bulk.
-There was a resistance of 11 k Ω in the bias power supply line externally; and (3) The bias voltages of the Sintef p-in-n detector were increased to correct the thickness by a simple theoretical expectation of $(300~\mu\text{m}/293~\mu\text{m})^2$ which was to increase the bias voltages by 4.8%.
+This was to correct the non-uniform radiation damage within a detector, and also correct the imperfect calibration of the amplifier responses.
+The definition of the "strip region" will be given in section D; (2) The bias voltages were corrected for the leakage current to give the bias voltages applied to the silicon bulk.
+There was a resistance of 11 k Ω in the bias power supply line externally; and (3) The bias voltages of the Sintef p-in-n detector were increased to correct the thickness by a simple theoretical expectation of $(300 \,\mu\text{m}/293 \,\mu\text{m})^2$ which was to increase the bias voltages by 4.8%.

-The data showed: (1) the p-in-n detectors required higher voltages to reach the same median charges of the n-in-n detector, and (2) two p-in-n detectors collected charges very similarly.
+The data showed: (1) the p-in-n detectors required higher voltages to reach the same median charges as the n-in-n detector, and (2) two p-in-n detectors collected charges very similarly.

-The first observation was the reflection of the location of the p-n junction after the type inversion: the p-n junction of the p-in-n detector was in the backside, while that of the n-in-n detector was in the strip side.
-The charge signals were induced in the strips when the real charges moved along the electric field.
-In the p-in-n detector, the high electric field was near the backside which was several times the strip pitch away from the strips.
-The charge signals might have been split into several strips.
-In the n-in-n detector, the highest electric field was near the strips and the charge signals were induced only one strip nearby.
-A circumstantial evidence was also obtained in the ratios of the median charges in the inter-strip over the strip regions in the section D.

-Since the n-in-n detector after the type inversion had the p-n junction in the readout side, the charge collection could be compared with the ideal diode, where the collected charges scales as the depletion depth, $V^{-0.5}$, and saturated once fully depleted.
-This ideal charge collection was plotted on the Figure 7 with the full depletion voltage being set at 300 V. The charge collection of the n-in-n detector was close to the ideal diode but slightly different, which could be caused by the strip structure of the electrodes and by the binary readout electronics.
+The first observation was the reflection of the location of the p-n junction after the type inversion: the p-n junction of the pin-n detector was in the backside, while that of the n-in-n detector was in the strip side.
+Charge signals are induced in the strips when the real charges move along the electric field.
+In the p-inn detector, the high electric field is near the backside which is several times the strip pitch away from the strips.
+The charge signals might thus have been shared between several strips.
+In the n-in-n detector, the highest electric field is near the strips and the charge signals are induced only one nearby strip.
+Circumstantial evidence was also obtained in the ratios of the median charges in the inter-strip over the strip regions in section D. Since the n-in-n detector, after the type inversion, has the pn junction in the readout side, the charge collection can be compared with the ideal diode, where the collected charges scales as the depletion depth, $V^{-0.5}$, and saturates once fully depleted.
+This ideal charge collection is plotted on Figure 7 with the full depletion voltage set at 300 V. The charge collection of the nin-n detector was close to that of the ideal diode but slightly different, which could be caused by the strip structure of the electrodes and by the binary readout electronics.

-The second observation indicated that there was very little difference in the charge collection in the low and the high resistivity wafers, after the fluence in this test.
+The second observation is that there was very little difference in the charge collection between the low and the high resistivity wafers at the fluence in this test.
 Providing that the charge collection was reflecting the depletion depth and the fundamental property of the p-in-n detectors from two vendors was equal, there would be little difference in the full depletion voltages of the two wafers.

-Figure 7: Median charges of the radiation-damaged detectors as a function of bias voltages.
-The "ideal diode" is the theoretical expectation of the collected charges which scales as sqrt(V) and saturates at 300 V.
+Figure 7: Median charges of the irradiated detectors as a function of bias voltages.
+The "ideal diode" is the theoretical expectation of the collected charges which scales as $V^{-0.5}$ and saturates at 300 V.